Advising Information for Music Majors

 This page will help you keep track of the required courses and course sequences for your music degree.
 We encourage all music majors to use these documents frequently, and consult with your advisor each semester to ensure that you complete your degree on time.

-Each semester, before you go to your advising appointment, it is a good idea to glance at the Music Student Handbook to see if there are items you should be thinking about or discuss with your major teacher.
-Music Handbook.
+Each semester, before you go to your advising appointment, it is a good idea to glance at the Music Student Manual to see if there are items you should be thinking about or discuss with your major teacher.

 - Contact your advisor to set-up an advising session during the appropriate times each semester.